|Check for Build Cancellations.|

 Women Build is an all-women coalition that builds homes in partnership with hardworking, low-income families.
 The coalition is comprised of all kinds of women, from all walks of life including moms, daughters, aunts, co-workers and friends.
 Many of the women are first time builders.
 Experience is not required.
-On May 10, 2013 the Women Builders will kick-off the 2013 season.
-This year the Women Build will complete a full house renovation at 4125 N 18th Street and we need all the help we can get.
-The coalition will work Thursday and Friday each week throughout the summer.
+On May 9 the Women Builders will kick-off the 2014 season.
+This year the Women Build will complete a full house renovation at 3111 N 48th Street and we need all the help we can get.
+The coalition will work Thursday and Friday each week throughout the summer, with some Saturday opportunities.
 View available volunteer shifts and register at habitatomaha.volunteerconnect.com.
-If you have questions or would like to find out about bringing a group to volunteer contact Lori at firstname.lastname@example.org.
+If you have questions or would like to find out about bringing a group to volunteer contact Nick Marion, Volunteer Manager, at firstname.lastname@example.org or (402) 884-6626.

 The new Habitat Omaha Young Professionals group is comprised of people who are passionate about fighting poverty in our community.
 The focus of the group is advocacy, volunteering and fundraising.
 This is a great opportunity for visionaries and organizers looking to get in on the ground floor of something new, in partnership with a widely-known nonprofit organization.
-For more information contact Kathy Wells or check out the Habitat Omaha Young Professional's page.
+For more information contact Nina Graziano at email@example.com or (402) 884-6858 or check out the Habitat Omaha Young Professional's page.

 I want to volunteer for Habitat for Humanity.
 How do I get involved?

 It's easy!
 We offer several ways to sign up to volunteer.
 Register any hour of the day at habitatomaha.volunteerconnect.com.
-There you can create an account, pick your days, and print the forms needed to become a Habitat Omaha volunteer.
-If you prefer, you can also contact us at (402) 884-7820 or email@example.com.
+There you can create an account and register for a date that fits in your schedule.
+If you are looking to bring a group of volunteers, you can submit a team building request through the system as well.
+If you prefer, you can also contact us at (402) 884-7820 or firstname.lastname@example.org.

 Is there an orientation I can attend?

 Yes!
-We ask all volunteers to attend an orientation meeting the day they volunteer to build.
+The day of your volunteer date a staff member will be there to greet you and fill you in on Habitat Omaha and our mission.
 This is a great opportunity to learn more about how you can help, important information about volunteering, and the work of Habitat for Humanity of Omaha.